bugsbrog/web-sprint-challenge-advanced-state-management/README.md

 1. What problem does the context API help solve?

+It helps with prop-drilling.
+"In a typical React application, data is passed top-down (parent to child) via props, but this can be cumbersome for certain types of props (e.g. locale preference, UI theme) that are required by many components within an application" (lambdaschool.instructure.com).

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions
+An action is a piece of information that has an action type and other data.
+"Actions: Actions are a plain JavaScript object that contains information.
+Actions are the only source of information for the store.
+Actions have a type field that tells what kind of action to perform and all other fields contain information or data" (geeksforgeeks.org).

+Reducers
+They are "pure" functions (no side effects).
+They only return new objects.
+"As we already know, actions only tell what to do, but they don’t tell how to do, so reducers are the pure functions that take the current state and action and return the new state and tell the store how to do" (geeksforgeeks.org).

+Store
+"The store is the object which holds the state of the application.
+Functions associated with Store:

+createStore() – To create a store dispatch(action) -To change the state getState() – for getting current state of store" (geeksforgeeks.org).

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?

+redux-thunk allows us to fetch data from an API, run asynchronous operations, dispatch actions to the reducer, etc.

+"Redux Thunk is a middleware that lets you call action creators that return a function instead of an action object.
+That function receives the store’s dispatch method, which is then used to dispatch regular synchronous actions inside the function’s body once the asynchronous operations have been completed" (digitalocean.com).

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!
+I love creating actions and reducers because I've done it so many times, and I feel like I'm wonderful at it.